kwaldenphd/computer-interfaces/README.md

   </tr>
   </table>

-## Key Terms
+## Key Concepts

-[Click here](https://github.com/kwaldenphd/computer-interfaces/blob/main/key-terms.md) for a full list of key terms and definitions for this lab.
+[Click here](https://github.com/kwaldenphd/computer-interfaces/blob/main/key-concepts.md) for a full list of key concepts and definitions for this lab.

 ## Lab Notebook Template